Social construction of gender: Interactionism

-Accountability

 People hold themselves and each other accountable for their presentations of gender (how they 'measure up').
 They are aware that others may evaluate and characterize their behavior.
 This is an interactional process (not just an individual one).
 Social constructionism asserts that gender is a category that people evaluate as omnirelevant to social life.
 Gender as omnirelevant means that people can always be judged by what they do as a man or as a woman.
 This is the basis for the reasoning that people are always performing gender and that gender is always relevant in social situations.

 Accountability can apply to behaviors that do conform to cultural conceptions as well as those behaviors that deviate – it is the possibility of being held accountable that is important in social constructionism.
 For example, Stobbe examined the rationale that people gave for why there were small numbers of women in the auto industry.
 Men cited the idea that such dirty work was unsuitable for women and women were unable to train because of family duties.
 Stobbe argues that the male workers created a machismo masculinity to distinguish themselves from women who might have been qualified to work in the auto shop.
 Women who do work in male-dominated professions have to carefully maintain and simultaneously balance their femininity and professional credibility.

 Even though gender seems more salient in some situations – for instance, when a woman enters a male-dominated profession – gender categories also become salient in contexts in which gender is less obvious.
 For instance, gender is maintained before the woman enters the male-dominated group through conceptions of masculinity.

 Race, class, and other oppressions can also be omnirelevant categories, though they are not all identically salient in every set of social relationships in which inequality is done.
 People have preconceived notions about what particular racial groups look like (although there is no biological component to this categorization).
 Accountability is interactional because it does not occur solely within the individual.
 It is also institutional because individuals may be held accountable for their behaviors by institutions or by others in social situations, as a member of any social group (gender, race, class, etc.).
 This notion of accountability makes gender dynamic because what is considered appropriate behavior for men and women changes and is reproduced over time and is reproduced differently depending on context.
 Gender is created in different ways among uneducated and educated African Americans.